Aman-Tiwary/EE_Placement/README.md

 ## Process
 - Round 1: MCQs(Aptitude+DSA+OOPS+Database) or Codility Test (DSA)
 - Round 2: Technical Round Based on Role (can be multiple technical rounds)
-- Round 3: Mangerial + HR
+- Round 3: Managerial + HR
+- Can be more or less rounds.
+Totally depends on the hirirng company.
 ## Roles
 - SDE
 - Data Scientist/Machine Learning